DoctorPCOD/DoctorPCOD/resources.md

 ## Simulation, Schematics and Flowchart Tools

 - [KiCad](https://www.kicad.org) My personal favorite schematic tool.
 Supplement with [my library of KiCad parts](KiCAD) for components you can't get in the basic library.
-- [Eagle](https://www.autodesk.com/products/eagle/free-download) Eagle is another great tool that can be used to create PCBs and also has a schematic editor.
-This should be your go-to if you want to create a printed circuit board from your design.
 - [TinkerCAD](https://www.tinkercad.com/) TinkerCAD is an online simulation tool that allows you to simulate digital logic chips as well as do some software coding with the Arduino Uno.
 Information about TinkerCAD and its limitations is included in [DoctorPCOD/labs](labs) here on GitHub.
 - [draw.io](https://app.diagrams.net) A nice app for creating flowcharts or block diagrams.